nicolas-raoul/alfresco-recommendations/README.md

 Execute mvn clean package in the root folder to get both amp files.

+### Finally

-Finally you will have the next amp files to install in you Alfresco instance:
+You will now have the next amp files to install in you Alfresco instance:

 Alfresco Amps